j-curtis/xps-analyze/README.md

 The output of the program contains a detailed list of all the variables and results (except for the functions, which are printed to the given files).
 It is, in theory, possible to parse the output of the program into the program to run the same exact program, though this is not recommended or tested substantially.

+The program add_background.cpp/bin accepts as an argument (in this order) an XPS file, then a SPEC file, and then the name of the output file.
+It uses the cumulative spectral function from SPEC to generate a background term and add it to the XPS from the XPS file.
+This is then printed to the output file with the columns: frequency, XPS+background, XPS, background.
+It requires the XPS and SPEC files to use the same frequency grids.
+It also uses a preset background scaling constant which is a parameter in the program itself.
+This is called 'background_ratio' and is used to determine the relative weight of the background term (and has units of eV, so that the background term units work out).